MyoHub/myosuite/README.md

 conda activate myosuite
 ```

-It is possible to install `myoSuite` with:
+It is possible to install MyoSuite with:
 ``` bash
 pip install -U myosuite
 ```